ekpoitoro1/project-_report/README.md

 ### Average Customer Balance by Tenure
-The column chat below shows a representation of the Average Customer Balance by Tenure
+The column chart below shows a representation of the Average Customer Balance by Tenure
 <img width="1081" height="598" alt="image" src="https://github.com/user-attachments/assets/e883c9ec-828f-4f56-b839-6e6f7ee3a4f3" />

-# Insights and Recommendations
+# Insights
 The analysis of this data set showed that a significant portion of customers have churned, highlighting a concern for customer retention.
 There were a significant number of male and female customers, although there were more males than female customers.

 There was also a noticeable churn rate of Female customers compared to male customers.
 This might be related to the fact that offerings (such as products or services) are more aligned with male financial behavior or interests.
 There is also a possibility that most of these products, although valuable, may be underutilized by female customers, thereby leading to low engagement.

-The number of active customers was significantly high, compared to inactive customer which indicates good ongoing engagement with the bank’s services.
+The number of active customers was significantly high, compared to inactive customers, which indicates good ongoing engagement with the bank’s services.
 This is a positive indicator of customer retention and could reflect satisfaction with banking products or services.
 The churn rate distribution of the activity Status shows that more inactive customers churned compared to active customers.
 Active customers are more likely to adopt additional products ( such as loans, credit cards, etc.), therefore, understanding what keeps them active can inform cross-sell and upsell strategies.

 Retention rates between male and female customers are relatively similar, showing no significant gender bias in churn behavior.
-Gender-targeted churn strategies may not be necessary, therefore focus should shift to behavioral and financial indicators.
+Gender-targeted churn strategies may not be necessary; therefore, focus should shift to behavioral and financial indicators.

 There is a gradual increase in the average number of products as tenure increases.
-The relationship between customer status and credit score shows that active customers had higher credit scores compared to inactive customers which Suggests that they’re more financially stable and also the bank may be retaining more reliable borrowers.
+The relationship between customer status and credit score shows that active customers had higher credit scores compared to inactive customers, which suggests that they’re more financially stable, and also the bank may be retaining more reliable borrowers.
 Also, higher scores might lead to more approved products, which keeps them active.
 Inactive Members may have experienced friction or credit-related rejection, leading to disengagement.

 The analysis of the average credit score by country shows that customers in Germany have the highest average credit score, followed by France, while Spain has the lowest.
 This could be due to stronger financial regulations and customer credit behavior in Germany.
-The result of the average score by churn status analaysis indicates that Low credit scores are correlated with higher churn risk.
+The result of the average score by churn status analysis indicates that Low credit scores are correlated with higher churn risk.
-The bank can, Preemptively reach out to customers with declining credit scores.
+The bank can preemptively reach out to customers with declining credit scores.

 Large fluctuations in balance over time may indicate financial instability and risk.
 The bank should develop risk flags based on balance volatility and also introduce financial tools like budgeting apps or savings nudges for customers with unstable balances.

-Lower average score in other countries may suggest higher financial risk, limited access to financial services and peharps be due to different lending practices or demographics.The bank may consider tailoring risk models or product offerings by country to optimize service delivery and reduce churn.
+Lower average scores in other countries may suggest higher financial risk, limited access to financial services, and perhaps be due to different lending practices or demographics.
+The bank may consider tailoring risk models or product offerings by country to optimize service delivery and reduce churn.

 # Recommendation
 Marketing or retention campaigns might be inadvertently male-oriented and therefore do not address the specific needs or goals of female customers.
-In order to solve this issue, the bank should ensure that females are considered more in their retention campaigns strategies.
+In order to solve this issue, the bank should ensure that females are considered more in their retention campaign strategies.
 Long-term customers tend to adopt more products, suggesting cross-selling efforts may be more successful with loyal customers.

 A noticeable portion of inactive customers suggests a potential churn risk.
-These customers are disengaged, possibly not using etheir accounts regularly or planning to exit.
+These customers are disengaged, possibly not using their accounts regularly or planning to exit.
 Therefore, the bank should consider segmenting inactive customers for re-engagement campaigns.

 Low credit scores are correlated with higher churn risk.
 The Bank should monitor trends in credit scores in order to flag at-risk customers.
-There can also be development of tailored financial products.
+There can also be the development of tailored financial products.

-Optimize Tenure-Based Product Recommendations beacaue longer-tenure customers tend to hold more products and show greater loyalty.
-In order to achieve this the bank can implement tenure-segmented marketing campaigns.
+Optimize Tenure-Based Product Recommendations because longer-tenure customers tend to hold more products and show greater loyalty.
+In order to achieve this, the bank can implement tenure-segmented marketing campaigns.
 Upsell to mid-tenure customers using personalized product bundles.

 Identify early-tenure customers and proactively onboard them to increase product adoption.
 Monitoring inactivity can help with proactive retention strategies.
 Active customers tend to have higher average credit scores compared to inactive customers, suggesting that financial reliability plays a role in ongoing engagement.